What Training is Necessary to Become a Doctor of Podiatric Medicine

 Certification Is More Than a One-Time Exam

 Once a DPM has received certification from either organization, they don’t hold it for life.
-Along with recognizing the DPM has completed a rigorous course of study, appropriate residency program, and passed a challenging exam, certification involves a commitment to continuing education.
+Along with recognizing the DPM has completed a rigorous course of study, appropriate residency program, and passed a challenging exam, certification for the best podiatrist in DFW involves a commitment to continuing education.

 In order to remain board-certified through the American Board of Podiatric Medicine, DPMs must continue to demonstrate and improve their skills through a program that involves continuing education, examinations, and self-evaluation.
 The American Board of Foot and Ankle Surgery has similar maintenance of certification requirements.

-If you’d like to know more about how our DPMs are trained, or you have questions about how board certification relates to the health of your feet, book an appointment online, or give us a call.
+If you’d like to know more about how our DPMs are trained, or you have questions about how board certification relates to the health of your feet, contact us online, or give us a call to schedule an appointment with the best podiatrist in DFW.
 We’re always happy to answer your questions!